mahathi137/CareerCopilot/README.md

 - **Streak Legend** - Maintain a 30-day study streak
 - And more...

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:
-- Report bugs
-- Suggest new features
-- Add more DSA problems
-- Improve documentation
-- Fix typos

-## 📝 License

-This project is licensed under the MIT License.

-## 👨‍💻 Author

-Created with ❤️ for students preparing for placements.

-## 🙏 Acknowledgments

 - Chart.js for the beautiful charts
 - All the students who inspired this project